• Home

 This salad makes a delicious lunch or starter.
 It is a salad that is a little bit different that is fancy enough to be served at a dinner party.

-You could make a lovely little spread by serving this salad alongside my Balsamic Tomato Salad and Rosemary & Salt Fougasse.
+You could make a lovely little spread by serving this salad alongside my Balsamic Tomato Salad and Rosemary & Salt Fougasse and Puff Pastry Potato Tart.

-This salad can be made vegetarian with two small changes.
+This salad can be made vegetarian or vegan with two small changes.

-Obviously prosciutto isn’t suitable for vegetarians so you would need to leave this off.
-If you are aware of a vegetarian alternative then feel free to use this.
+Obviously prosciutto isn’t suitable for vegetarians or vegans so you would need to leave this off.
+If you are aware of a vegan alternative then feel free to use this.

 You would also need to swap the Parmesan.
 Many people think Parmesan is vegetarian but as it contains rennet which is an animal product; it isn’t.

-The good news is there are vegetarian hard cheese that work just as well as an alternative.
+The good news is there are vegetarian and vegan hard cheeses that work just as well as an alternative.

 Other recipes you might like